 No one talks about the part after the applause.
 Those weeks you spent prepping promos, coordinating with vendors, and the last-minute calls you had to make.
-There is a human cost to delivering great moments.
+It is unreasonable for one person to do all that, but you did.

 Questions need to be asked, and the answer might lie in how event platforms have been built.